 This section looks at the governance framework for cultural heritage relevant to Bratislava's identified sites.
-It elaborates existing policies, strategies, visions and action plans for the management, protection and use of cultural heritage in Bratislava at the different governance levels.
+It elaborates existing policies, strategies, visions and action plans for the management, protection and use of cultural heritage in Bratislava at the different governance levels, and concludes with a reflection on to what extent the local level takes into account key international governance instruments created by UNESCO.